 Report cards are issued at the end of each quarter at the middle and high schools.
-Additionally, you may access progress reports at any time during the school year.
+Additionally, you may access progress reports at any time during the school year via Skyward Family Access.
+Progress reports are available on Skyward until the student graduates.
 Special education progress reports will be issued whenever report cards are sent home.